deerrickkorir/open-vui/README.md

 preload = ["open-vui/preload"]
 ```

-2. Create a Vue SFC using OpenTUI tags:
+2. Create an `App.vue` file with a Vue SFC using OpenTUI tags:

 ```vue
 <template>